-This CSA was updated in 2023 to cover a rolling period of 5 years (2023-28), with metrics being assessed each year to ensure that they continue to be appropriate, and new deliverables developed each year.
+This CSA was updated in 2024 to cover a rolling period of 5 years (2024-29), with metrics being assessed each year to ensure that they continue to be appropriate, and new deliverables developed each year.
 Requirements are based on consultations with customers and research and are outlined in detail in this document which describes what the PWSCG require from the Met Office.
-Four overarching themes are shown in Figure 2.
+Four overarching themes are shown in Figure 3.

 In summary, the PWSCG requires the Met Office to improve the accuracy of the warning and forecasts that people see and use, get the information to people when and where they need it and ensure the science and collaborations needed to do this are improved.
-Met Office products and services should be: Discoverable Accurate, Consistent, Timely and Useful.
+Met Office products and services should be: Discoverable Accurate, Consistent, Timely, Useful and Authoritative.

-Figure 2: A summary of the CSA themes which define the requirements of the CSA.
+Figure 3: A summary of the CSA themes which define the requirements of the CSA.

-In the preceding CSA covering years '21-'22, the Met Office delivered against performance measures and provided regular reports for Theme 4 of the CSA which provides assurance on the national capability and international commitments of the Met Office.
+Over the proceeding years, the Met Office delivered against performance measures and provided regular reports for Theme 4 of the CSA which provides assurance on the national capability and international commitments of the Met Office.